KUNIHIKO-MIZUNO/furima-32102/README.md

 ### Association
 - belongs_to :user
-- belongs_to :items
+- belongs_to :item
-- has_one：addresses
+- has_one：address

 ## addresses テーブル
 | Column        | Type       | Options           |